-- Compare Mytens Charles and Henrietta Maria with Van Dyck's to see Van Dyck's strengths. - King Charles and Queen Henrietta with their Children, 'The Great Piece', Van Dyck brought domestic intimacy for the first time and created a 'normal' family.
+- Compare Mytens Charles and Henrietta with VDs to see VDs strengths. - King Charles and Queen Henrietta with their Children, 'The Great Piece', p.
+159. VD brings domestic intimacy for the first time and creates a 'normal' family.
 It cost £100 and was placed at the end of the Long Gallery at Whitehall.
-It was so successful it enabled Van Dyck to double his rates, a full length portrait increased from £25 to £50. - King Charles I with M. Antoine, By 1633 Charles rule seemed unassailable.
-The painting was placed at the end of gallery in St. James's Palace to demonstrate Charles's control and power. - In 1629, Charles purchased a Rembrandt through Robert Kerr, but he never appreciated or valued Rembrandt or Caravaggio. - The two biggest purchases by Charles were Mantegna, Triumph of Caesar and the Raphael cartoons of the Acts of the Apostles which were made into tapestries at Mortlake. - The last decade.
+It was so successful it enabled VD to double his rates, a full length portrait increased from £25 to £50. - King Charles I with M. Antoine, 1633 Charles rule seemed unassailable.
+This is an aggressive, threatening image of power.
+It was placed at the end of gallery in St. James's Palace. - In 1629, Charles purchased a Rembrandt through Robert Kerr, p.
+176, but he never valued Rembrandt or Carravaggio. - The two biggest purchases by Charles were Mantegna, Triumph of Caesar and the Raphael cartoons of the Acts of the Apostles which were made into tapestries at Mortlake. - The last decade.
 Charles I's collecting was overshadowed by the bitter Thirty Years War (1618-1648) which he used to buy art from bankrupt kings and states.
 In 1629 Charles dismissed Parliament and embarked on a decade of personal rule.
 When he left London in 1642 to raise an army against Parliament his palaces at Whitehall, Greenwich, Hampton Court, Richmond and Windsor were crammed with treasures, statues, tapestries, medals, cameos and over 1,000 paintings. - The Commonwealth Sale.
 On 30 January 1649 Charles was beheaded and Parliament drew up the Act for the Sale of his property and his vast art collection.
 The sale was intended to reduce the magnificence of monarchy to a simple cash value.
 In terms of the needs of the state, the sale of the paintings raised very little money but some individuals made substantial profits by buying wisely and reselling in Europe.
 Paintings were increasingly given away to pacify state debtors and Cromwell increasingly retained art works to confer authority and prestige on the new Commonwealth.
 Royalists rapidly recast Charles as a noble patron who enriched the country with an art collection that rivalled any in Europe and this brief flowering had been destroyed by the barbarous rebels. - Restoration.
 In the early years of the restoration much of Charles I's collection was forcibly repossessed.
 The Sale had defined the value of paintings and it created an art market in England for the first time.